pts/latex-uni8/README.txt

 pts-latex-uni8: Universal inputenc, fontend and babel for pdflatex + lualatex
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pts-latex-uni8 contains some LaTeX style (.sty) files which make it easy to use input encoding (UTF-8 by default), fontspec.sty (optional), font encoding (T1 if fontspec.sty is not used), babel (English language by default), hyphenation, underline (with soul.sty) and default text and math fonts (Computer Modern or Times) correctly with both pdflatex and lualatex.
+pts-latex-uni8 contains some LaTeX style (.sty) files which make it easy to use input encoding (UTF-8 by default), fontspec.sty (optional), font encoding (T1 if fontspec.sty is not used), babel (English language by default), hyphenation, underline (with soul.sty), default text and math fonts (Computer Modern or Times) and paper sizes correctly with both pdflatex and lualatex.

 How to use: